hemerson1/MCTS-Checkers/README.md

-# Checker AI with Monte Carlo Tree Search
+# Checkers AI with Monte Carlo Tree Search

 This repository contains the code for playing checkers using Monte-Carlo-Tree-Search (MCTS).
 The rules for the game were selected to conform to those of English Draughts (https://en.wikipedia.org/wiki/English_draughts).